fastrgv/Portable-OpenAL-Sound/README.md

 -------------------------------------------------------------------------------------------

 # Portable Sound -- using Ada tasking and OpenAL

+**ver 1.1.1 -- 26nov2021**

+* Added OSX example of a CPP main calling the Ada sound package.
+* Refined the build scripts in examples.

 **ver 1.1.0 -- 19oct2021**

 * Now builds on GPL-GNAT as well as all versions of AdaCore.

 **ver 1.0.1 -- 17feb2021**

 * Added important guard statement for robustness.
 * Update 6nov: added DLL to example directory.
 * Update 12nov: added W64,OSX build scripts + EXEs to C++ example.